 - Banana: smooth gray-green skin, light orange flesh to 18 inches long.

-- Butternut: squat acorn shape; blackish-green rind with yellow-orange flesh.
+- Buttercup: squat acorn shape; blackish-green rind with yellow-orange flesh.

 - Cushaw: green-striped gourd to 15 inches long.

-- Hubbard: bluish, gray, orange or dark green, smoot and warty skin.
+- Hubbard: bluish, gray, orange, or dark green, smooth and warty skin.